sujitsilas/nextflow-hpc-setup/README.md

 This repository provides instructions for setting up and running Nextflow-based nf-core pipelines on a High-Performance Computing (HPC) system.
 The setup process has been tailored for UCLA's Hoffman2 cluster.
 However, SGE clusters will follow similar installation steps.
 Alternatively, use the bash setup file for a more straightforward setup.

-If you find this documentation useful, please consider liking it!
+If you find this documentation useful, please consider starring it!

 ## Prerequisites